caseywatts/caseywatts.github.io/_posts/2018-11-25-debugging-your-brain-1.md

 ---

-You are about to learn how to "debug your brain" - how to manipulate your own mind to make yourself happier and more effective.
-You'll end up with a systems-thinking way to view yourself.
-A mental model of your mind.
+You are about to learn how to "debug your brain", making yourself happier and more effective.
+You'll end up with a systems-thinking way to view yourself, a mental model of your mind.

 {% include debugging_your_brain_toc.md %}

-I assign "homework" at the end of some sections - you'll learn the most if you actually do these.
+I assign "homework" at the end of some sections -- you'll learn the most if you actually do these.
 I have also collected my favorite resources around this topic in a [published google doc](https://caseywatts.com/mindmanipulation).

 Who's writing this?
 Hi, I'm Casey!
 I studied neurobiology at Yale University.
 I am a co-author on a [few neurobiology papers](https://caseywatts.com/mindmanipulation).
-These papers aren't directly relevant to this topic, they just illustrate my background some.

 ## Cognitive Restructuring